 I love Hip Hop like this, so fun and lyrically creative.
 This two-man group includes artists Sonny Cheeba (the one with the orange cap) and Geechi Suede.
 The beat and the rhythm of the lyrics blend perfectly, and I hope they are still together making music.
 They remind me of Starsky and Hutch with one of their outfits in the video, so stylish and so smooth.

-Raphael Saadiq is on my list of top 5 favorite artists and innovators of all time, next to Michael Jackson and Prince.
-Everything he touches is gold to me, and partnering up with Dawn from En Vogue and Ali Shaheed Muhammad from A Tribe Called Quest was a great move.
-Even though it was short-lived.
+Raphael Saadiq is on my list of top 5 favorite artists and innovators of all time.
+Everything he touches is gold to me, and partnering up with Dawn from En Vogue and Ali Shaheed Muhammad from A Tribe Called Quest was a great move…even though it was short-lived.
 If you know Ed Sheeran’s song “Don’t”, this is the original.
 I love the sounds of the guitars, such a great touch to the production.